CSCfi/csc-user-guide/docs/apps/ams.md

 ### [The AMS-GUI](../apps/ams-gui.md)

 AMS comes with an integrated Graphical User Interface, [AMS-GUI](ams-gui.md) that makes it easy to set up, run and analyze modelling tasks.
-You can test the GUI via the Puhti web interface, but for more extensive use we recommend to install the GUI on your own laptop/workstation.
+You can test the GUI via the Puhti web interface, but for more extensive use we recommend installing the GUI on your own laptop/workstation.
 For detailed instructions, see the [AMS-GUI documentation.](ams-gui.md)

 ## References